 Search for a Good School

 If you are relocating with children, your top priority will be to find the best school.
 You should make a short list of possible schools you think are suitable regarding school hours, curriculum activities, teaching methods, safety, extra programs, etc. You can also get to know specific people who can recommend good schools in the area.
-When you complete the list, you should schedule a personal tour and visit those schools, preferably with your children.
+When you complete the moving out for the first time list, you should schedule a personal tour and visit those schools, preferably with your children.

 Find a Family Physician